exasol/script-languages-container-tool/doc/developer_guide/developer_guide.md

 which uses the `FileDirectoryListHasher`.

-The `BuildContextHasher` combines the hash values of all directories, files and their executable rights of the build context, such as the hash values of all images the current images depends on and the image changing build arguments to one hash value for the image.
+The `BuildContextHasher` combines the hash values of all directories, files and their executable permissions of the build context, such as the hash values of all images the current images depends on, and the image changing build arguments to one hash value for the image.

 Other build arguments which only influence the resources